CodeFontana/ParagonAtm/README.md

+# Annoucement
+This library is no longer maintained as I have left the ATM industry.
+Hopefully it provides some help and guidance to others still working with Paragon software.

 # Paragon Virtual ATM API Library
 This library is used for interacting with a Paragon Virtual ATM via the published API.